theMHD-120/Pharmacy-SoftwareEng-Project/README.md

 - Add/Remove/Update Sick (patient) referrals
   - Patient referrals must be answered (there is no higher level of access to which they can be referred)

-Each of the above entities has fields (attributes) that you can see in the project output.

 ### Standby Pharmacist

 The lower level of accessibility among pharmacy staff (than chief pharmacists). <br />